mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-Setup-And-MaxScale-Integration.md

 # ./consumer -c path/to/file
 ```

-and start MaxScale as well
+and start MariaDB MaxScale as well

 ## Step 5 - Test the filter and check collected data

-Assuming that MaxScale and the message consumer are successfully running let’s connect to the service with an active mqfilter:
+Assuming that MariaDB MaxScale and the message consumer are successfully running let’s connect to the service with an active mqfilter:

 ```
 [root@maxscale-02 MaxScale]#  mysql -h 127.0.0.1 -P 4506 -uxxx -pyyy